arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 Now, technically speaking, this is a mathematical nonsense: prime factorization is defined for numbers `n >= 2` (see [Prime Factorization - Wolfram Mathworld][prime-factorization-wolfram]), so Bob should have been started from `2`.
 But let me ignore that.

-The test to be passed is:
+The requirement to implement is:

 ```kotlin
 @Test fun factors() {